 If you keep the investment longer than 90 days and need to liquidate it, you may have redemption options too.
 Again, it depends on the economy, but know that it will cost you 3% of the value to redeem it.

-Many eREIT Options
+Many eREIT options

 Fundrise offers seven eREITs which are real estate investment trusts invested in commercial real estate.
 Some invest in retail properties, apartment buildings, or offices.
 You can choose from various eREITs based on location, goals, or other factors, making it easy to diversify your portfolios.